Risks associated with silica nanoparticles

 And in the medical field?

 In the medical field, a paper published on January 28, 2019, in Nature Nanotechnology shows that silica dioxide nanoparticles can induce changes in the endothelium and thus leakage of tumor cells, which causes metastasis.
-According to Frédéric Lagarce, professor of biopharmacy and hospital practitioner in Angers, “What is interesting / original is to show a potential risk of nanotechnologies in the treatment of tumors while these technologies are often presented as the answer to improve the performance of anticancer drugs.
+According to Frédéric Lagarce, professor of biopharmacy and hospital practitioner in Angers: “What is interesting / original is to show a potential risk of nanotechnologies in the treatment of tumors while these technologies are often presented as the answer to improve the performance of anticancer drugs.
 It is now necessary to verify if these endothelial modifications are also found with polymeric or lipidic nanoparticles, which are much more used to encapsulate active ingredients and target tumors.
-If this were unfortunately the case, the whole strategy of nanomedicine (very cancer-oriented) would be called into question.
+If this were unfortunately the case, the whole strategy of nanomedicine (very cancer-oriented) would be compromised.

 Workers are the first to be exposed

-In February 2022, the INRS published a specific safety sheet on synthetic amorphous silicas which outlines the prevention and protection measures to be implemented to protect workers.
+In February 2022, INRS published a specific safety sheet on synthetic amorphous silicas which outlines the prevention and protection measures to be implemented to protect workers.

 In French :